310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 “Just means they're gonna overwhelm us if we aren't careful!
 We gotta prepare ourselves, stand our ground, and strike back!”

-“Actually— Let's get rid of ‘em with our radiance! ♪”
+“Actually — Let's get rid of ‘em with our radiance! ♪”
 {% endbubble %}

 {% bubble Shinobu %}